jmcgready/jmcgready/_posts/2019-08-13-now-is-not-always.md

 *No moment is wasted.*<br>
 *Now is not always.*
 <br>
-I'm tired of it all right now
+I'm tired of it all right now <br>
-I can't see things improving
+I can't see things improving <br>
 I can't see how this ends
 <br>